gcallah/MiscWriting/trinity.md

 This of course is but one more version of the problem that Plato and Aristotle grappled with, on the relation of the forms to their particulars.
-Plato's approach was to regard a particular as inferior "copy" of its form, which tended to lead to a contempt for the world of particulars, and Gnostic ideas like the creation of the sensible world by an evil demiurge.
+Plato's approach was to regard a particular instance of a form as inferior "copy" of that form.
+That understanding tended to lead to a contempt for the world of particulars, and Gnostic ideas like the creation of the sensible world by an evil demiurge.
 On the other hand, Aristotle emphasized the particular, leading him to posit a God who was so